Question: What Capital Cost Allowance class are computers and computer equipment in?

 The Capital Cost Allowance class for computers and computer equipment depends on when you purchased the equipment:

 - Capital Cost Allowance (CCA) 50 is used for equipment purchased after March 18, 2007 (excepting the period below) and has a Capital Cost Allowance rate of 55 percent.
 The computer equipment and/or systems software in question must not be used "principally as electronic process control, communications control, or monitor equipment" (Canada Revenue Agency).

-Computers purchased between Jan.
+- CCA class 52 applies to equipment acquired between Jan.
 27, 2009 and Feb.
-1, 2011, are subject to a 100 percent capital cost allowance (CCA) rate.
+1, 2011 and has a 100 percent capital cost allowance (CCA) rate.
 This means that you can deduct 100 percent of a computer purchase the year of purchase rather than simply deducting the amount that the computer has depreciated that year.

-As for old equipment, computer equipment and/or systems software purchased after March 22, 2004 but before March 18, 2007 will be included in Capital Cost Allowance class 45 with a CCA rate of 45 percent.
+- CCA class 45 is used for old computer equipment and/or systems software purchased after March 22, 2004 but before March 18, 2007.
+The CCA rate is 45 percent.

 Network infrastructure equipment and systems software for that equipment (eg routers, switches, cables, etc.) fall under CCA class 46 and have a CCA rate of 30%.